gargsid/Fetch_MLE_Receipt_Data_Take_Home/README.md

 # Receipt Data Prediction
 Receipt data prediction of coming months of the year 2022 given the receipt for the year 2021.
+To follow the step-by-step walkthrough it is recommended to follow this [colab notebook](https://colab.research.google.com/drive/1ZFvFYzbbaIR9hoh6mW5QiG083GzhylmW?usp=sharing).
+It shows some data analysis and detailed descriptions of different functions.
+For only running the inference, please follow this brief [inference notebook](https://colab.research.google.com/drive/1jOHlJhDT6O6UBfSWkirRzZytYCTi6k1C?usp=sharing)

 ## Setting up.
 We have used PyTorch to write the model that can run on CPU machine and the code can be run locally.